SciML/DiffEqDocs.jl/docs/src/analysis/parameterized_functions.md

 ```

 Note that one doesn't need to use numbered variables: DifferentialEquations.jl
 will number the variables for you.
-For example, the follows defines the function
+For example, the following defines the function
 for the Lotka-Volterra model:

 ```julia